mothur/mothur.github.io/_wiki/workshops.md

 The workshop will give you a pretty thorough set of working examples for how to use packages like readr, dplyr, and ggplot2 with data from mothur; however, prior knowledge of mothur is not a prerequisite.
+The materials we will follow are available on the [Riffomonas website](http://www.riffomonas.org/minimalR/)